 Upon transferring to southern California William worked as an Assistant Manager at a busy mall portrait studio.
 He closed the studio most evenings after teaching Navy and Marine avionics students at NAS Miramar during the day.
 This experience reinforced his mindset to get good shots with a minimal number of exposures, typically having only 8 shots (and occasionally a 9th frame) to capture a family portrait session.
 From here William once again opened his own studio in 1995, shortly before exiting the Navy.
 He began expanding from boudoir portraits to model portfolios and model/actor headshots.
 The modeling photography in particular led to photographing his first commercial assignments for (of all things) Yellow Pages ads, and even product packaging for a teeth-whitening company in the U.K.

 In 2001 William moved up to the Long Beach area.
 He freelanced while in the Los Angeles area, but in 2004 he was lured back to San Diego to train portrait and event photographers for a new franchise company.
 Over the next five years William helped to open 2 new portrait studios and over a dozen on-location photography franchises.
 Defining techniques and processes, and providing ongoing support, he helped to develop new photographers and their businesses.
-The franchisor shut down in 2009, and William founded Morton Visuals to focus exclusively on commercial and corporate photography.
+The franchisor shut down in 2009, and William founded Morton Visuals to focus exclusively on commercial and corporate communications photography.
 William still values the friendships he made with the franchisees, and is still in contact with many of them.
-And William has continued to teach, at DeVry University as well as seminars and workshops.
+And William has continued to teach, including web graphics design at DeVry University as well as seminars and workshops.

 William joined the American Society of Media Photographers in order to learn more about the business of commercial (media) photography in 1999, and is still a member to this day.
 He served on the San Diego Board of Directors for about 11 years, including two terms as President – twice.
-He now serves as President the Dallas chapter of ASMP.
+He subsequently served as President of the Dallas chapter of ASMP.